MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/store-comm-android-extensibility.md

 This article describes how to build out the Microsoft Dynamics 365 Commerce Store Commerce app for Android with hardware station extensibility.

-Starting with the Dynamics 365 Commerce version 10.0.41 release, the Store Commerce app for Android supports Hardware station extensibility.
+As of the Dynamics 365 Commerce version 10.0.41 release, the Store Commerce app for Android supports Hardware station extensibility.
 This allows the following:
 - Customers can build extensions to support their various Hardware station requirements.
 - Organizations with fiscal integration requirements can use Android mobile devices with fiscal printers.
 - Customers can create their own Android Application Package (APK) and publish it to the Google Play Store or the Google Play for Business Store.